Regularity properties of $k$-Brjuno and Wilton functions: Introduction

 see \cite{Y, MMY1, MMY2}, see Figure~\ref{fig:BW} for its graph.

 Let $\frac{p_n(x)}{q_n(x)}$ denote the $n$th convergent of $x$ with respect to its continued fraction expansion.
 The series $B_1(x)$ converges if and only if

 This condition is called \emph{Brjuno condition} and was introduced by Brjuno in the study of certain problems in dynamical systems, see \cite{B,Br2}.
 The points of convergence are called \emph{Brjuno numbers}.
 The importance of Brjuno numbers comes from the study of analytic small divisors problems in dimension one.
 Indeed, extending previous fundamental work of C.L.
-Siegel \cite{siegel1942}, Brjuno proved that all germs of holomorphic diffeomorphisms of one complex variable with an indifferent fixed point with linear $e^{2\pi i x}$ are linearisable if $x$ is a Brjuno number.
+Siegel \cite{siegel1942}, Brjuno proved that all germs of holomorphic diffeomorphisms of one complex variable with an indifferent fixed point with linear part $e^{2\pi i x}$ are linearisable if $x$ is a Brjuno number.
 Conversely, in 1988 J.-C. Yoccoz \cite{Y, yoccoz1995} proved that this condition is also necessary.
 Similar results hold for the local conjugacy of analytic diffeomorphisms of the circle \cite{yoccoz2002} and for some complex area–preserving maps \cite{marmi_1990, davie1994critical}.

-This condition has been of interest also for in different contexts.
-For instance it is conjectured that the Brjuno condition is optimal for the existence of real analytic invariant circles in the standard family \cite{mackay_exact_1988, mackay_erratum, marmi1992standard}.
+Moreover the Brjuno function provides a continuous interpolation of the radius of convergence of the quadratic polynomial \cite{buff2006brjuno} and the interpolation is conjectured to be H\"older continuous with exponent $1/2$ \cite{MMY1}.
+This has been recently proved for high-type irrational numbers \cite{cheraghi2015proof}.
+The Brjuno condition has been of interest also in different contexts.
+For instance, it is conjectured that it is optimal for the existence of real analytic invariant circles in the standard family \cite{mackay_exact_1988, mackay_erratum, marmi1992standard}.
 See also \cite{berretti2001bryuno, gentile2015invariant} and references therein for related results.